LEQO-Framework/leqo-backend/docs/processing/pre.rst

 Each qasm snippet attached to a node in the editor will first be passed through the preprocessing pipeline.
 The pipeline consists of multiple :class:`openqasm3.visitor.QASMTransformer` that will transform the abstract syntax tree (AST) of the qasm snippet.

-.. automodule:: app.preprocessing
+.. automodule:: app.processing
    :members:

 In order to prevent collision while merging all the standalone qasm snippets, the preprocessing pipeline needs to know the position of the snippet in the final program.

-.. automodule:: app.model.SectionInfo
+.. automodule:: app.processing.graph.SectionInfo
    :members:

 Utils
 -----

-.. automodule:: app.preprocessing.utils
+.. automodule:: app.processing.utils
     :members:
     :undoc-members:

 Renaming
 --------

-.. automodule:: app.preprocessing.renaming
+.. automodule:: app.processing.pre.renaming
     :members:
     :undoc-members: